Where is it?

 When is it?

-Friday, August 4 to Sunday August 6th, 2017.
-Music starts Friday till Sunday Evening, maybe later.
-Get there early if you want to camp in a good spot, camping/parking will be extremely limited this year.
-Everybody is welcome to spend the night on Sunday, as we will be going later if the energy is there!
-You can also help by helping us with strike/cleanup on Monday.
+Friday, August 3 to Monday August 6th, 2018.
+Music starts Friday Evening and goes until Monday afternoon.
+We are going an extra night!
+Get there early (Friday anytime after doors open at noon) if you want to camp in a good spot, camping/parking will be extremely limited this year.
+Everybody is welcome to spend the night on Monday.
+You can also help by helping us with strike/cleanup on Monday night and Tuesday.

 How long is the drive, where are the closest Airports?: